OTTO Car Insurance Review: Consumer Reviews, Quotes (2023)

 Insurify is a quote-comparison website that provides users with real-time insurance quotes from top insurers, including household names like Progressive, Liberty Mutual, and Travelers.
 It’s a licensed agency in all 50 states and Washington, D.C.

-Insurify’s company’s information is readily available, and feedback from its customers is excellent.
-Insurify has a Trustpilot rating of 4.4.
+Insurify’s company information is readily available, and feedback from its customers is excellent.
+Insurify has a Trustpilot rating of 4.7.

 While OTTO does allow you to get quotes from its partners, you’ll receive few, if any, on its website after entering your information.
-Instead, insurance companies will contact you directly to provide quotes, which could lead to unwanted or irrelevant phone calls and emails.
+Instead, insurance companies or agents may contact you directly to provide quotes, which could lead to multiple phone calls and emails.

 OTTO vs. Jerry